ljsinclair/ljsinclair/pulsar-edit/pulsar-essential-packages.md

 * save a collection of project folders under a specified workspace name
 * alternate between workspaces
 * save changes to workspaces under an existing or new name

+Changes are saved to the pulsar edit `config.cson` file.

 * [save workspace](https://web.pulsar-edit.dev/packages/save-workspace)